 Newborn swimming classes are all the rage.
 Nearly every swimming pool is offering baby swimming classes, and videos go around showing how swimming classes can help prevent babies from drowning.
 Whether you want your kids to be the next Michael Phelps or you just want them to be comfortable and safe in the water, here are some things to consider to figure out how young your children can start swimming lessons.

 Originally, the American Association of Pediatrics had said that children can safely start taking swimming lessons starting at age four.
 In 2010 though, the AAP lowered that age to one after seeing studies that showed promising results of preventing baby drowning.
 Baby classes, which usually start allowing babies to participate at around six months old, can teach babies how to float on their backs if they fall in the water.
 This is a vital skill, especially because one of the leading causes of death of children 1-2 years old is drowning.
 Additionally, baby lessons can be a great opportunity to bond with your child and have fun.
+The effects that swimming lessons can have on your child’s academic performance is also a reason to consider getting your child started sooner than later.
 Parents often learn essential water safety skills themselves and learn important information about what to do in a water emergency.